dydrmr5/telegramBot/README.md

   ```bash
   sudo apt-get install python3.8
   ```
-  note : you can install the newer version of python by typing version of python (3.9)
+  Note : you can install the newer version of python by typing version of python (3.9)
 - python3 installation (Windows)
   - on windows, you can install the python installer by visit [the python website](https://www.python.org/downloads/)